facebookresearch/hydra/website/docs/upgrades/1.3_to_1.4/instantiate_target_whitelist.md

 whitelist adds `my_app.*`.
 The framework does not need to know which application model targets are trusted.

+## Plugin authors

+Hydra 1.4 instantiates launcher and sweeper plugin configs non-recursively.
+Hydra core instantiates only the registered plugin class.
+If your plugin config contains nested `_target_` values, accept the nested config in the plugin constructor and call `instantiate()` from plugin code with a plugin-owned whitelist.

 ## Choose target patterns

 Whitelist entries may be exact targets or package prefixes ending in `.*`.